|

 the "eccentric" articles out of hand.

-foible: "Invalidation."
+human foible: "Invalidation."
 If someone doesn't wish to deal with their

 spouse's complaints, they can choose to "not hear" those complaints via

-disingenuous (by assuming that the complaints aren't what they seem, but
+disingenuous.
+We assume they aren't what they seem, but

 complainer is essentially silenced.